-The parties should confer and file joint proposed jury instructions.
-Also, courtesy copy of requests for jury instructions should be sent as an attachment in word-processing format (e.g. Microsoft Word or other compatible format) to melissa_seay@tnmd.uscourts.gov by the date set out in the scheduling order.
+The parties are required to confer and file joint proposed jury instructions.
+Also, courtesy copy of requests for jury instructions should be sent as an attachment in word-processing format (e.g. Microsoft Word or other compatible format) to melissa\seay@tnmd.uscourts.gov by the date set out in the scheduling order.

-20. Note-Taking by jurors.
+20. Note Taking by jurors.